xanderwasserman/esp32_p1meter/README.md

 # esp32_p1meter

-Software for the ESP32 (DoIT ESP DEVKIT v1/NodeMcu 32s etc.) that sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.
+Software for the ESP32 (DoIT ESP DEVKIT v1/NodeMcu 32s etc.) that decodes and sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.

 ## About this fork
 This fork was based on a ESP8266 and I only had a ESP32 laying around so I'm trying to make this work on my ESP32 DoIT board.